skiptools/swift-sqlcipher/Documentation/Index.md

 ## Executing Arbitrary SQL

-Though we recommend you stick with SQLite.swift’s [type-safe system](#building-type-safe-sql) whenever possible, it is possible to simply and safely prepare and execute raw SQL statements via a `Database` connection using the following functions.
+Though we recommend you stick with SQLiteDB’s [type-safe system](#building-type-safe-sql) whenever possible, it is possible to simply and safely prepare and execute raw SQL statements via a `Database` connection using the following functions.